gorgusdev/neutral-state-router/README.md

 dot characters.

 Each state has an optional URL path that will be prepended to any URL path of its sub states.
+If the URL of a state starts with a ^ character then URLs from parent states will not be prepended.
+Instead the URL is used as is without the ^ character.

 Naturally only states with an URL can be activated as the result of an URL change.
 States with and without URLs can be activated programmatically by using a dot separated path of names so long as the state is not flagged as `unrouted`.
 A state flagged as `unrouted` can never become